liferay-search/liferay-docs/guidelines/02-standards-and-customizations.markdown

 ![important](./images/tip.png) **Important:** - Pandoc does not support MultiMarkdown table syntax.
 If you use Pandoc to build a document for test purposes, you'll notice that the table does not get converted as you would expect.
-If you are using Pandoc to convert a document for a final product (e.g. ePub), you'll need to temporarily change the table syntax to follow the Pandoc extension.
+If you are using Pandoc to convert a document for a final sharepoint (e.g. ePub), you'll need to temporarily change the table syntax to follow the Pandoc extension.